Bindhu92/STOCK-PRICE-PREDICTION/README.md

 Run the script to train the model and make predictions:

-python train_model.py - Train the model on historical stock data. python predict.py - Use the trained model to make stock price predictions.
+python train_model.py - Train the model on historical stock data.

+python predict.py - Use the trained model to make stock price predictions.
-Visualize results using provided notebooks or scripts:

-notebooks/Stock_Prediction_Analysis.ipynb